grpc/grpc-swift/README.md

 - Swift 4.0
 - swift-protobuf 1.3.1

-## `SwiftGRPCNIO` package
+## `GRPC` package

-`SwiftGRPCNIO` is a clean-room implementation of the gRPC protocol on top of the [`SwiftNIO`](http://github.com/apple/swift-nio) library.
-This implementation is not yet production-ready as it lacks several things recommended for production use:
+`GRPC` is a clean-room implementation of the gRPC protocol on top of the [`SwiftNIO`](http://github.com/apple/swift-nio) library.
+This implementation currently lacks:

-- Better test coverage
-- Full error handling
-- SSL support
-- Client support
 - Example projects
-- iOS support
+- First-class iOS support (via [Swift NIO Transport Services](https://github.com/apple/swift-nio-transport-services))
-- Removal of the `libnghttp2` dependency from `SwiftNIOHTTP2`

-However, if you are planning to implement a gRPC service based on `SwiftNIO` or the Vapor framework, you might find this package useful.
-In addition, once ready, this package should provide more predictable and reliable behavior in the future, combined with an improved API and better developer experience.

-You may also want to have a look at [this presentation](https://docs.google.com/presentation/d/1Mnsaq4mkeagZSP4mK1k0vewZrJKynm_MCteRDyM3OX8/edit) for more details on the motivation for this package.
+[This presentation](https://docs.google.com/presentation/d/1Mnsaq4mkeagZSP4mK1k0vewZrJKynm_MCteRDyM3OX8/edit) provides more details on the motivation for this package.

 ## License

-grpc-swift is released under the same license as [gRPC](https://github.com/grpc/grpc), repeated in [LICENSE](LICENSE).
+This package is released under the same license as [gRPC](https://github.com/grpc/grpc), repeated in [LICENSE](LICENSE).